taher-mulla/Java/3-Control-Flow-Statements/README.md

 # 3 Control-Flow-Statements

->>This folder has control flow statments
+>>This folder has control flow statements

 -----

 [1. dayOfWeekSwitchStat.java](3-Control-Flow-Statements/1.dayOfWeekSwitchStat.java)

-This progra shows the use of switch()
+This program shows the use of switch()

 ---